vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/18_THE_MISSION_TO_ENGLAND.md

 EVER abject, never fanatical, Mr. Tilak's methods of political agitation were a unique combination of manliness, astuteness and a sense of proportion.
-He disdained the constant waitings, never-ending mendi- cancy that characterised the efforts of some of the ex- treme Moderates.
+He disdained the constant waitings, never-ending mendi###cancy that characterised the efforts of some of the ex###treme Moderates.
 On the other hand, he kept clear from the noxious weed of anarchism.
 Within these two clearly -defined limits, he was willing to work in any way, if he was sure of the wisdom of the path.
 He was^ " an operator, a co-operator, and a non-co-operator.'*
-He liked to vary his means with changes in circum- stances.
-In 1904, he had spoken to a Congress resolu- tion supporting political deputations to England.
+He liked to vary his means with changes in circum###stances.
+In 1904, he had spoken to a Congress resolu###tion supporting political deputations to England.
 He was, then, anxious to rouse the Moderate leaders from their dangerous slumber and when the Congress Depu-